darkdiesel/wordpress-study/wp-content/plugins/wp-chatbot/readme.txt

 **Is the chat history deleted or can I save them?**

-All chats are automatically stored in Facebook Messenger, where they are stored indefinitely or until a user unsubscribes from your list.
+All chats are automatically stored in your MobileMonkey inbox (in the web app or mobile app), where they are stored indefinitely or until a user unsubscribes from your list.
 There’s no need to manually save chats.
-The user also retains a persistent record of their chat history with you.
+The user also retains a persistent record of their chat history with you if the chat is conducted in Facebook Messenger.

 **Can I see information about contacts who opt-in to the chat?**

-Yes.
-When a user starts a chat with you, you can see their name as well as any information that they have chosen to share publicly on their Facebook profile.
-This may include their workplace, relationships, places they’ve lived, photos, etc.
+If they're chatting with you through Facebook Messenger, yes.
+In fact, when a visitor on your site chats with you as a logged in Facebook Messenger user, you can see their name as well as a good deal of information that they have chosen to share publicly on their Facebook profile.
+This may include their language, where they're located, and more.

 **Can anyone on your business’s support team or customer service team chat with users?**

 Yes.
 Anyone who has a page role on your Business Page (Admin, Editor, Moderator) can chat.
-Even if the chat is bot-driven, a human can step in at anytime to chat with the user.
+Even if the chat is bot-driven, a human can step in at any time to chat with the site visitor.

 **How do users start a chat?**

-To start chatting from your website, a user clicks the Messenger button on the widget, wherever it is positioned on the page.
+o start chatting from your website, a user clicks the chat graphic on the widget, wherever it is positioned on the page.
 If the user is already logged into Facebook or Facebook Messenger on their browser or mobile device, the widget can display the button message “Continue as [Name].”
-If the user is not logged in to Facebook Messenger, the button has the message “Log into Messenger.”
-The user must first log into Facebook or their Messenger account before initiating the chat.
+If the user is not logged in to Facebook Messenger, the button will greet the visitor as you tell it to for native web chat users.

 **Does WP-Chatbot provide support?**